Burt Ward: Career

-Ward appeared in numerous reunions with co-star Adam West.
-The most memorable included reprising their roles as the Dynamic Duo on a short-lived animated series called The New Adventures of Batman, as well as The Batman/Tarzan Adventure Hour and Tarzan and the Super 7.
-In addition, they reappeared as the Dynamic Duo for Legends of the Superheroes.
-West and Ward finally reunited in the 2003 television movie, Return to the Batcave: The Misadventures of Adam and Burt.

-During a Pro Wrestling Unplugged angle with wrestler Johnny Kashmere, Ward "knighted" Kashmere as the "New Batman".
-Ward has appeared on the show several times, walking out to the theme music from the 1960s Batman.

-In 2001, Ward established the now-closed Boy Wonder Visual Effects, Inc.

-In 2012, Bluewater comics was planning to issue a four-issue comic miniseries in homage to Burt Ward playing Robin, called Burt Ward, Boy Wonder, but it was apparently canceled.
-It starred Burt Ward and his crimefighting rescue dogs Gentle and Giant fighting crime.
-Part of the first issue was released on Free Comic Book Day 2012.

-Beginning in late 2017, Ward is seen promoting the Batman television series and other classic television series on the MeTV television network.

-In 2016 and 2017 respectively, West and Ward reunited a final time, to reprise the Dynamic Duo in the animated movies Batman: Return of the Caped Crusaders and Batman vs. Two-Face, the latter being released after West's death.
-In 2019 Ward made a cameo as an alternate version of Robin in the show Supergirl in the episode "Crisis on Infinite Earths: Part One.”

-On January 9, 2020, Ward received a star on the Hollywood Walk of Fame.

-Ward also makes frequent appearances at comic book conventions.

 Charity work

 In 1994, Ward and his wife, Tracy Posner Ward, founded a charitable organization called Gentle Giants Rescue and Adoptions, Inc., which rescues giant-breed dogs such as Great Danes and some smaller-breed dogs.
 All of the dogs are socialized, behaviorally trained, and live communally together in the couples home.
 In a 2018 interview Ward stated the couple has a special permit from the city and have a minimum of 50 dogs in their home at all times.
 Their work with the organization has been featured in such outlets as People magazine, ASPCA Animal Watch, Hard Copy, Inside Edition, and Entertainment Tonight.
 Ward was also seen in an episode of Animal Planet's Adoption Tales.
 In 2024 Ward received the President's Lifetime Achievement Award and the United Nations Association of the United States of America Humanitarian Award, for rescuing over 15,500 dogs.

-Business activity

 Ward has also created a company, Gentle Giants, which sells dog and cat food, Ward has claimed the food has doubled the average lifespan of their rescued giant breed dogs, with two of them living to 24 and 27 respectively.
 All the profits from the food go back to his dog rescue organization.